-Amgen Clinical Oncology Specialists (COSs) work with your Amgen sales representatives, and provide information that supports your role in caring for patients with relapsed or refractory multiple myeloma.
+Amgen Clinical Oncology Specialists (COSs) are part of the Amgen sales team, and provide information that supports your role in caring for patients with relapsed or refractory multiple myeloma.
 Your COS is a nurse by training and an Amgen representative.
 Your COS does not provide medical advice or clinical consultation.

 Meet your local clinical oncology specialist (COS)